Adebisi Shank: History

 In late 2012, Kaye revealed that he had formed an electropunk supergroup trio called No Spill Blood.
 The band was formed with members from other bands like Hands Up Who Wants To Die?, Elk, and Magic Pockets and released their debut EP on 31 July 2012.

 Across July 2012 the band engaged on a New Tunez tour which went across Ireland, which gave the band an opportunity to debut and perform new, unreleased material.

-On 18 September 2013, the band announced the completion of their upcoming third album, having released it on 12 August 2014, to positive reviews from fans and critics alike.
+On 18 September 2013, the band announced the completion of their upcoming third album, which was released on 12 August 2014 to positive reviews from fans and critics alike.
 On 24 September of the same year, the band announced they would be breaking up after a last overseas tour.

-The band said Kaye and McCreith would continue with the music business, with Kaye playing with his other band All Tvvins, and McCreith would be producing and mixing, as well as some work with video games and as a solo artist under the name VMC Sound.
-He also has plans to continue with his duo Speed of Snakes.
-Roe, on the other hand, is a business lecturer at Dublin music college BIMM.
+In subsequent years, Kaye and McCreith continued in the music business: Kaye played with his other band All Tvvins, while McCreith did production and mixing work, as well as composing for video games.
+McCreith also released music as a solo artist under the name VMC Sound and as one-half of the duo Speed of Snakes.
+Roe, on the other hand, served as a business lecturer at Dublin music college BIMM.

+On 30 September 2024, a decade following their initial split, the band posted a message to their socials that read simply: "This is the return of a band called Adebisi Shank.
+New songs.
+New gigs."

 Characteristics

 Musical style

 Adebisi Shank have a style of music described as "seriously upbeat math-rocky craziness" and have self-described themselves as robot-rock.
 Allmusic describes them as fusing "frenetic hardcore-influenced math rock with the epic scope of post-rock, the freewheeling intensity of heavy metal, and the dancefloor-shredding sensibilities of electronic dance music."
 Despite being an instrumental band the group uses distorted vocal effects in songs, treating their voices as if they are a part of their musical ensemble, with the band stating they would never use "clean vocals" in their music.
 The band incorporates several different instruments into their ensemble, utilising: guitars, drums, synthesizers, marimbas, horns, vocoder, percussion ensemble and "musical instruments we're not sure have even been invented yet."

 The band's style has been compared to math rock bands such as Don Caballero and Battles, as well as also having their style compared to the "triumphant guitar harmonies of Fang Island with the mathematic precision of Battles, the genre-surfing playfulness of Daft Punk and churning intensity of Health."
-The band's influences are diverse, ranging through several different genres, including: Prince, Leonard Cohen, Radiohead, Oingo Boingo, Nirvana, Queen, Thin Lizzy, Paul Simon, Justice, Andrew WK, Jamie Lidell, Caribou, Vangelis, Steely Dan, Thomas Dolby, Arthur Russell, The Beach Boys, Smashing Pumpkins, Talking Heads, My Bloody Valentine, Fleetwood Mac, Steve Reich, Debussy, Tangerine Dream, OutKast, Lindsey Buckingham, Burt Bacharach, Le Butcherettes, The Brecker Brothers, R. Kelly, Éric Serra, Michael Jackson.
+The band's influences are diverse, ranging through several different genres, including: Prince, Leonard Cohen, Radiohead, Oingo Boingo, Nirvana, Delicate Steve, Queen, Thin Lizzy, Paul Simon, Justice, Andrew WK, Jamie Lidell, Caribou, Vangelis, Steely Dan, Thomas Dolby, Arthur Russell, The Beach Boys, Smashing Pumpkins, Talking Heads, My Bloody Valentine, Fleetwood Mac, Steve Reich, Debussy, Enya, Tangerine Dream, OutKast, Lindsey Buckingham, Burt Bacharach, Paul McCartney, Le Butcherettes, The Brecker Brothers, R. Kelly, Éric Serra, and Michael Jackson.